-UPDATE: We picked cherries and this time, they were finished and delicious in 12 hours.
-I added sugar to two of the five trays, but I really didn’t need to now that I taste the finished product.
-See a photo of my results here.
+One year, we picked and dehydrated cherries and that time they were finished and delicious in 12 hours.
+I added sugar to two of the five trays, but realized after tasting the finished product that I really didn’t need to.
 Like cranberries, cherries are another fruit you’ll want to watch very, very closely and use the bag test for doneness.
 Chewy is great, crunchy…not so much.

 Can I Dehydrate Different Fruits at the Same Time?

 What about other fruits?
-Here’s a page with really great step-by-step food dehydrator how-to videos for the rest of the known world of produce that I don’t tackle, including how to dehydrate tomatoes into leathers and then into paste.
-Honestly, I need to watch these videos!
-I never feel like I have the time.
+Here’s a page with really great dehydrated fruit recipes for the rest of the known world of produce that I don’t tackle here.

 - How to Dehydrate Vegetables